-Whether you’re an emerging leader, a seasoned pro or a top exec, you’ll want to take note of five important business and leadership trends.
+Whether you’re an emerging leader, a seasoned pro or a top exec, you’ll want to take note of 5 important business and leadership trends.

-The five trends are based on results from The Center for Creative Leadership’s groundbreaking research on “The Changing Nature of Leadership,” and data collected from 247 senior executives who attended CCL’s Leadership at the Peak program from July 2006 to April 2007.
+The 5 trends are based on results from The Center for Creative Leadership’s groundbreaking research on “The Changing Nature of Leadership,” and data collected from 247 senior executives who attended CCL’s Leadership at the Peak program.

 Trend No. 2.
 The Innovation Revolution.
 Everyone is looking for the next big thing, but how are they going about finding it?
 Half of the executives in the CCL survey believe that their organizations are “top in class” in innovation.
 The executives promote innovation in their organizations primarily through overt innovation efforts such as ideation processes, task forces, cross functional innovation teams, off-site innovation programs and stage-gate processes.
 Other strategies are efforts that focus on talent development, reward – recognition programs and researching of best practices.

 Trend No. 4.
 Collaboration Nation.
 Collaboration is becoming a central part of our work as leaders.
-Over 97 percent of executives surveyed believe that leaders in their organization must collaborate to succeed.
-However, only 47 percent of 115 executives believe leaders in their organization have the necessary collaboration skills.
+Over 97% of executives surveyed believe that leaders in their organization must collaborate to succeed.
+However, only 47% of 115 executives believe leaders in their organization have the necessary collaboration skills.
 To fill this gap, leaders and organizations need to develop the mindset, culture and competencies that support collaboration.

 Trend No. 5.
 The World of Interruption.
 Research from the technology sociologist Gloria Mark states that the average worker is interrupted every 11 minutes on the job.
 Further, it takes those same workers about 25 minutes on average to return to the original task.
 The senior executives CCL surveyed state that they are interrupted every 30 to 40 minutes.
 The pattern is clear: Long stretches of focused work are rare in today’s organizations.

-Understand these five trends, and you might become ready to adapt to them – and to overcome them – quicker than most of your peers.
+Understand these 5 trends, and you might become ready to adapt to them — and to overcome them — quicker than most of your peers.